 And if the payments are made by any persons who are not included in the above-mentioned class, they shall not deduct TDS.

-There are certain exceptions which are provided by GST Law with regard to the above-said cases, where the TDS shall not be deducted even if the same is done by the above-specified persons also:
+There are certain exceptions which the GST Law provides with regard to the above-said cases, where the TDS shall not be deducted even if the above-specified persons do the same also:

 - The contract value does not exceed INR 2,50,000,

-- Location of the recipient is different from the location of supplier and place of supply.
+- The location of the recipient differs from that of the supplier and the place of supply.
 Say the government of Maharashtra enters into a contract with a vendor registered in Karnataka for the supply of certain services by renting out their space in Karnataka.
-Here the place of supply is Karnataka, the location of the supplier is also Karnataka.
-But the location of the recipient is Maharashtra due to which the TDS on GST Deduction shall not be applicable in this case.
+Here, the place of supply is Karnataka, and the supplier’s location is also in Karnataka.
+However, since the recipient is located in Maharashtra, the TDS on GST deduction is not applicable in this case.

 Depositing TDS on GST and the Issue of Certificate

-The TDS that was deducted on the GST should deposit the same to the credit of the Government by the deductor by the 10th of the succeeding month in Form GSTR.
-If the same is not prescribed into the account of the Central Government within the prescribed time limit, then the deductor shall be liable to pay interest.
+The TDS that was deducted on the GST should be deposited to the credit of the Government by the deductor by the 10th of the succeeding month in Form GSTR.
+If the same is not prescribed in the account of the Central Government within the prescribed time limit, then the deductor shall be liable to pay interest.

 Hence, we can now conclude that the TDS shall be deducted on the payment made by the class of persons specified as per the GST L such that there is an audit trail which is provided to the government which will mitigate tax evasion and also helps in increasing the tax net.